jmendelson256/samplingNR/README.md

 of the unit costs per respondent to those of nonrespondents (by strata).
-The arguments `c_NR_h` and `tau_h` can be specified as vectors of dimension `H` if these quantities vary by strata; alternatively, if assumed constant across strata, they can be specified as scalar.
+The arguments `c_NR_h` and `tau_h` can be specified as vectors of dimension `H` if these quantities vary by strata; alternatively, if assumed constant across strata, they can be specified as scalars.